axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 - Side step

-Click on row will navigate to detail of related case.
-You can export the related case list by clicking on the button :guilabel:`Export to Excel`.
+To see the details of the related case, click on its row.
+To export the related case list, click on :guilabel:`Export to Excel`.

 .. _how-to-show-process-viewer:

 HowTo: Show Process Viewer
 --------------------------

-| Portal provides a page to let users can see the visual viewer of the process start.
-  Users can access this page by clicking on the :guilabel:`Process Viewer` option in the :guilabel:`Action` menu.
+| Portal provides a visual representation of the process flow of the current case or task.
+To open the viewer, select :guilabel:`Process Viewer` in the :guilabel:`Action` menu.
-| This option is available on the case and task details page, also the full case/task list page.
-|
+| You find this option on the following pages:

+   - Case details
+   - Task details
+   - Full case list
+   - Full task list

 #.
-Click on the :guilabel:`Action` menu
+Click on :guilabel:`Action`

 #.
-Click on the :guilabel:`Process Viewer` option
+Click on :guilabel:`Process Viewer`

 #.
-A new tab of the browser is opened and users can see the process viewer with details information
+Portal opens a new browser tab.
+You see the process viewer.

 |portal-process-viewer|